nzilbb/Covariation_monophthongs_NZE/Covariation_shiny/www/more.md

 Please cite the original article as:

-Brand, J., Hay, J., Clark, L., Watson, K., & Sóskuthy, M. (submitted).
-Systematic co-variation of monophthongs across speakers of New Zealand English.
+Brand, J., Hay, J., Clark, L., Watson, K., & Sóskuthy, M. (in press).
+Systematic co-variation of monophthongs across speakers of New Zealand English. _Journal of Phonetics_.

 **Pre-print**